NeelTheBomb/FTC-Code/README.md

 # FTC-Code
 This is the FTC Code for the 2024 FTC season.
-Powered by Neel (and Nathan).
+Powered by Neel (and Nathan(but not really)).